matrixorigin/matrixone-operator/docs/getting_started.md

     > kubectl -n mo get pod
     ```

-6. After there are enough CN pods running, you can access the cluster via the CN service:
+6. After there are CN pods running, you can access the cluster via the CN service:

     ```bash
     > nohup kubectl -n mo port-forward svc/mo-tp-cn 6001:6001 &